Why do immigrants return home

-- I live in Moscow since childhood, here I graduated from MIIT with a degree in technical cybernetics of electronic computers.
-My job is to repair computers and engage in technical support for users.
-After graduating from high school, I didn’t immediately start working in my specialty, before that I had been working on McDonald's as a video store salesman and courier.
+- I have been living in Moscow since childhood, where I graduated from MIIT with a degree in technical cybernetics of electronic computers.
+My job is to repair computers and provide technical support to users.
+After graduation, I did not immediately start working in my specialty, before that I worked part-time at McDonald's, as a salesman in a video equipment store and as a courier.

 The story of my move to Australia is connected with my mother, who never liked living in Russia: she was not satisfied with the Russian climate, nature, and relations between people.
 Together with my stepfather and my younger brother, they emigrated to Australia in 1992.
 They didn’t call me with them, and I didn’t want to: why go to another country, if my life here is just beginning?